intel/thermal_daemon/README.txt

 - TCC offset limits
 As reported in some forums that some platforms have issue with high TCC offset settings.
-Under some special condition this offset is adjusted.
-But currently needs msr module loaded to get MSR access from user space.
+Under some special condition this offset is adjusted, but that currently needs msr module loaded to get MSR access from user space.
 I have submitted a patch to have this exported via sysfs for v5.4+ kernel.